About the author

 Note your flight details, and keep a copy of your passport securely but accessible online.
 As was said earlier, accommodation can throw up surprises like unclean apartments, noise disturbances, and inaccurate information.

-Struggles to get motivated to work
+Struggles to Get Motivated to Work

 More so since you’ll want to explore the places you are staying in and not spend all your days staring at the walls in your accommodation.

 However, if you do not put in the effort, you’ll not generate enough revenue to work remotely.
+The solution is to introduce a routine into your life.
+Initially, you will want to tweak this routine until you find the time of day when you are most productive.

-The solution is introducing a routine into your life.
-Initially, you will want to tweak this routine until you find the time of the day when you are most productive.
 Working in the evening was the best time because I needed to get out and explore during the day.

 Don’t feel, though, that this routine has to be strict.
 You could decide to change it to a specific day of the week.
 What’s important is that you build the perfect work-life balance and give yourself freedom.